Home Element Metal Molybdenum

 • Molybdenum metal is used as a chemical catalyst.
 The compound MoS2 has a layer of crystal lattice and is used for making high-temperature lubricants.

-It is the only element or metal in the second transition series which has natural biological functions.
+It is the only element or metal in the second transition series that has natural biological functions.
 More than thirty microorganisms, plants, and animals are known to contain the metal.

 Nitrogen fixation enzyme nitrogenases contain a characteristic polymetallic cluster with the iron-molybdenum cofactor.
 Other enzymes function like oxidase, reductase, and dehydrogenase have variant types of molybdenum metal cofactors.